mattfors/packstack/src/app/core/persistence/ workflow-persistence.prompt.md

-# 🧠 Prompt: WorkflowPersistenceService (Angular, RxJS, PouchDB-backed)
+# 🧠 Prompt: WorkflowPersistenceService (Angular, RxJS, PouchDB-backed, Enveloped)

-You are building a domain-specific `WorkflowPersistenceService` in Angular that wraps a generic `PersistenceService` to provide reactive access to `Workflow` documents.
+You are building a domain-specific `WorkflowPersistenceService` in Angular that wraps a generic `PersistenceService` to provide reactive access to `Workflow` documents stored inside `DocEnvelope<Workflow>` objects.

 This service specializes in:
+- Observing unwrapped `Workflow` documents for runtime components
+- Returning full `DocEnvelope` for workflow editors and sync tools
-- Fetching and updating workflows by ID
+- Tracking all workflow documents by ID prefix
-- Listing all workflows
-- Observing workflow changes as live streams
+- Providing write access only through full `DocEnvelope`, not raw objects

 ---